hckiang/ksh93_autocmpt/README.md

-# ksh93_autocmpt: Programmable autocompletion for ksh93
+# ksh93_autocmpt: Programmable autocompletion for ksh93u+m

-This program provides programmable autocompletion for the ksh93 shell.
-It uses `tput` to display completion result.
+This program provides programmable autocompletion for the ksh93u+m shell.

+It is equipped with some superpower that handles quotes, not-so-nice file names, unicode characters, and more complicated stuff like `$(pwd)/$ENVVAR/<TAB>` correctly.
+And it provides a friendlier bash-like experience.

+Under the hood, it uses a very funny algorithm; it almost feels like a 'vulnerability exploit', as how it works is basically 'fuzzing' the ksh's REPL pattern expansion.
+I believe there're no other ways one can access ksh93's lexer and REPL except changing thousands of lines of its messy source code directly.
+Warnings have been given, clean freaks should avoid looking at the source code. :)

 ## Installation